eNMS-automation/eNMS/docs/source/automation/results.md

 These actions apply to all results selected by the current Result filter:

-- *Calendar* - view the results by runtime
+- *Calendar* - view the results by runtime.

 ![Results Table](../_static/automation/results/results_calendar.png)

 These actions apply to single result:

-- *Logs* - show the logs for the service or workflow
+- *Logs* - show the logs for the service or workflow.
-- *Results* - view of results
+- *Results* - view of results.
-- *Stop* - view the service or workflow running
+- *Stop* - stop the service or workflow after the current device completes the current service.

 ## Result Viewer(s) - Example